 Douthat has three picnic areas with shelters, grills and restroom facilities.
-All picnic areas available on a first-come, first-served basis with the exception of the shelters, which must be reserved by calling the Reservation Center at 1-800-933-PARK.
+All picnic areas available on a first-come, first-served basis with the exception of the shelters, which must be reserved by calling the Customer Service Center at 1-800-933-PARK.

 Douthat State Park Picnic Shelters

 Three shelters are available for rent.
 Parking and swimming fees are not included in the shelter rental fee.
 Click here for park fees.
 Shelters can be rented from 8 a.m. to 10 p.m.

 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a cancellation fee.

 Camp Douthat Shelter 1: Large shelter can accommodate 100 people under the shelter and approximately 200 additional people around it.
 Has electric hookup and two fireplaces with both ends of the shelter closed in.
 Three horseshoe pits available (bring your own horseshoes).
 Water spigot and hiking trails close by.

 Camp Carson Shelter 2: Large shelter can accommodate 70 people under the shelter.
 Restroom is universally accessible via ramp approximately 100 feet from shelter.
 No electricity, but water is available.
 Horse shoe pit available (bring your own horseshoes).
 Hiking trails and playground nearby.